 -

-Mashup Score: 29Stabilising selection causes grossly altered but stable karyotypes in metastatic colorectal cancer - 1 month(s) ago
+Mashup Score: 29Stabilising selection causes grossly altered but stable karyotypes in metastatic colorectal cancer - 1 year(s) ago

 Aneuploidy, defined as the loss and gain of whole and part chromosomes, is a near-ubiquitous feature of cancer genomes, is prognostic, and likely an important determinant of cancer cell biology.
 In colorectal cancer (CRC), aneuploidy is found in virtually all tumours, including precursor adenomas.
 However, the temporal evolutionary dynamics that select for aneuploidy remain broadly uncharacterised.
 Here we perform genomic analysis of 755 samples from a total of 167 patients with colorectal-derived neoplastic lesions that cross-sectionally represent the distinct stages of tumour evolution, and longitudinally track individual tumours through metastasis and treatment.
 Precancer lesions (adenomas) exhibited low levels of aneuploidy but high intra-tumour heterogeneity, whereas cancers had high aneuploidy but low heterogeneity, indicating that progression is through a genetic bottleneck that suppresses diversity.
 Individual CRC glands from the same tumour have similar karyotypes, despite pri